 Security Awareness Presentations

-A mystery guest visit examines the physical security of your organization.
-This is done creatively.
-One of our social engineering experts visits your organization without notice to employees.
-During this visit, he or she pretends to be a customer, employee or an outside service such as a mechanic.
-It measures the extent to which employees are vigilant when noticing a person they have not seen before.
+The extent to which employees are vigilant in noticing individuals they have not seen before is measured.
 In addition, the security of a facility or system is tested.
 In this way, potential security problems are identified and the effectiveness of security policies and procedures is assessed.

 Prevent financial and reputational damage

-• Can the network and servers be accessed and digital systems broken into?
+- Can the network and servers be accessed and digital systems broken into?

-• Are critical systems and areas adequately shielded?
+- Are critical systems and areas adequately shielded?

-• Is it possible to bypass physical security?
+- Is it possible to bypass physical security?

-• Can passwords and login credentials be extracted?
+- Can passwords and login credentials be extracted?

 The results of these studies are often surprisingly effective and almost always successful.
 During a mystery guest visit a preliminary survey (OSINT) is always performed, mapping the location and capabilities including the devices used.
 In addition, consider the energy supplier or building managers.
 During a mystery guest can also leave spyware, malware and/or(hard)ware left behind be left behind.
 Read more about this in the next section on USB dropping.